ashley-axu/TinyToreroShell/README.md

 # TinyToreroShell
-For this project you will implement a Linux shell program named TTSH (short for Tiny Torero Shell).
+Implement a Linux shell program named TTSH (short for Tiny Torero Shell).
 TTSH should support the following:

 Executing simple commands run in the foreground (e.g. ls -l) Executing simple commands run in the background (e.g. ./siesta &)